VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 ### Phylogenetic random effect
 The script simulates a phylogenetic random effect using the covariance matrix `A_model`.
 This preserves the idea that related species are not statistically independent.

+### NOTE: In this script, the phylogenetic covariance matrix is based on a Brownian motion model.
+If a different evolutionary framework is desired, such as Pagel's lambda, lambda should first be estimated and then applied to the off-diagonal elements of the phylogenetic variance-covariance matrix.
+The resulting VCV matrix should then be used in the simulations and model refitting steps.

 ### Posterior probability cutoff
 The current cutoff is: